-The Auditors Oversight Authority (the "Authority" or the "AOA") was established as an independent entity by The Auditors Oversight Authority Law (the "Law"), and commenced operations on 1 May 2012 when the Law came into force.
-The Authority is responsible for the regulation and supervision of auditors who audit the accounts of market traded companies and designated and Authority specified companies (as defined by the Law) from or within the Cayman Islands, which auditors are required by the Law to be entered in a register maintained by the Authority ("Recognized Auditors").
+The Auditors Oversight Authority (the "Authority" or the "AOA") was established as an independent entity by The Auditors Oversight Authority Act (the "Act"), and commenced operations on 1 May 2012 when the Act came into force.
+The Authority is responsible for the regulation and supervision of auditors who audit the accounts of market traded companies and designated and Authority specified companies (as defined by the Act) from or within the Cayman Islands, which auditors are required by the Act to be entered in a register maintained by the Authority ("Recognized Auditors").
 The Authority subjects Recognized Auditors to its systems of oversight, quality assurance, investigation and penalties by, inter alia, monitoring compliance by Recognized Auditors with the Rules of the Authority.

-For the financial year/period ended 31 December 2019 and 2018, materially all of the Authority's funding was provided by the Cayman Islands Government.
+For the financial years ended 31 December 2020 and 2019, materially all of the Authority's funding was provided by the Cayman Islands Government.
 Whilst the Authority expects to derive increasing revenue from Recognized Auditors in future, it is likely that it will be dependent upon Government funding for the foreseeable future; the Board believes that it is the policy of the present Government to continue to provide such funding.

-As at 31 December 2019, the Auditors Oversight Authority had one employee (31 December 2018: one).
-The Auditors Oversight Authority is located at Baytown Suites, 68 West Bay Road, George Town, Grand Cayman, Cayman Islands.
+As at 31 December 2020, the Auditors Oversight Authority had one employee (31 December 2019: one).
+The Auditors Oversight Authority is located at Bay Town House, 68 West Bay Road, George Town, Grand Cayman, Cayman Islands.
 Correspondence may be sent to P.O.
 Box 133, Grand Cayman KY1-9000, Cayman Islands.